latenitelive/meson-docs/src/glossary.md

 ### Arweave

-Arweave is a fully decentralized network.All of the connected sites and apps on the Arweave network are what is called the permaweb.
+Arweave is a fully decentralized network.
+All of the connected sites and apps on the Arweave network are what is called the permaweb.

 The permaweb is a parallel to the traditional web, but the content is permanent and the power dynamics put the user in control.
 This means you won’t be encountering 404s and that you can be sure that once you’ve found a page on the permaweb, it will still be there years later.